Multi-Higgs Boson Production with Anomalous Interactions at Current and Future Proton Colliders: Phenomenology of Triple Higgs Boson Production

 \subsection{Other Constraints on Anomalous Couplings}

 The majority of the anomalous couplings that appear in the phenomenological Lagrangian of eq.~\ref{eq:LgghhPhenoExp} are already tightly constrained by other processes that involve the interactions of gluons, top and bottom quarks with the Higgs boson.
 The two exceptions that are not presently constrained are the anomalous interactions of three Higgs bosons and two top or bottom quarks, with relevant coefficients $c_{t3}$ and $c_{b3}$, as well as the anomalous modification to the Higgs boson's quartic interaction, related to the $d_4$ coefficient.
-While it is beyond the scope of the present study to perform a full fit, involving several processes and constraints, it is important to provide order-of-magnitude estimates for the two scenarios that we examine: the 13.6~TeV high-luminosity LHC, and the 100~TeV FCC-hh at the end of its lifetime.
+While it is beyond the scope of the present study to perform a full fit, involving several processes and constraints, with their associated correlations, it is important to provide order-of-magnitude estimates for the two scenarios that we examine: the 13.6~TeV high-luminosity LHC, and the 100~TeV FCC-hh at the end of its lifetime.

 We consider the constraints on $c_{t1}$, $c_{b1}$ and $c_{g1}$ that would arise within the ``kappa-0'' scenario, as they are defined in~\cite{deBlas:2019rxi} (table 3).
 For the HL-LHC we consider those labeled ``HL-LHC", and for the 100~TeV FCC-hh, we consider those projected after the combined results of ``FCC-ee240+FCC-ee365'', ``FCC-eh'', and ``FCC-hh'' for the FCC-hh, collectively labeled ``FCC-ee/eh/hh''.
 For the modifications to the Higgs boson triple self-coupling, we use the values quoted for the ``di-Higgs exclusive'' results for the ``HL-LHC'', shown in table 12 of~\cite{deBlas:2019rxi}.
-For $c_{g2}$, $c_{t2}$ and $c_{b2}$, we assume approximate constraints derived from the results of the analysis of~\cite{Azatov:2015oxa}.
+For $c_{g2}$ and $c_{t2}$, we assume approximate constraints derived from the results of the analysis of~\cite{Azatov:2015oxa}.
+Due to the lack of concrete studies in the literature for $c_{b2}$, to the best of our knowledge, we have assumed that the constraint is identical to that of $c_{t2}$, obtained from~\cite{Azatov:2015oxa}.
 For all the coefficients, we assume that the central value of these future measurements will be at zero.
 The assumed constraints are summarized as percentage uncertainties in table~\ref{tab:OtherConstraints}, along with the corresponding references, for convenience.